Butterflies In Your Stomach And Other Physical Feelings When In Love

 Are you curious about love and attraction?

-The connection between love and sexual attraction
+Tingling feelings and the butterflies: The connection between love and sexual attraction

 The most obvious physical feeling that can indicate love might be that of sexual attraction.
 When we feel strongly for someone, sex may be intertwined with those feelings in some capacity.
 Some people may argue that intense sexual attraction is not true love, but sex and romance are often found alongside each other.
 As such, you may experience feelings of sexual attraction if you love someone.
 You may have to gauge whether you are simply experiencing sexual attraction for an individual, or if there could be something more there.
 It can also be important to note that it can be normal for some people not to experience sexual attraction, and it can still be possible for these people to experience love and healthy relationships.

-Other common physical effects of love
+Other common physical feelings when in love

 There can be plenty of physical symptoms of love, such as the feeling of butterflies in your stomach, and this may be because love can release many chemicals that affect the body.
 Some of these physical symptoms can include the following.